plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 A player can **Declare** a Supply by turning a Supply ninety degrees clockwise, and announcing out loud to the group what object the Supply is.
 A Declared Supply cannot be Declared again, until the Adventurer Resupplies.

 The Player can only announce the Supply as an object that costs one Supply.
-The Guide ultimately decides whether the object costs one Supply, but at a minimum this would include:
+The Guide ultimately decides whether the object costs one Supply, but at a minimum, this includes:
 - Torch
 - Rope
 - Empty Vial